-I researched various dog food brands and canine nutrition journals and compiled the most reliable information here.
-My analysis focused on AAFCO guidelines and how they translate into dog food nutrition labels.
+I researched various dog food brands and canine nutrition journals and compiled the most reliable information.
+My analysis focused on AAFCO (Association of American Feed Control Officials) guidelines and how they translate into dog food nutrition labels.

 Nutritious dog food requires a balance of protein, carbs, healthy fats, vitamins, and minerals.
-While this sounds similar to the nutrient balance required for humans, the content, quality, and type of each nutrient, vitamin, and mineral are different for dogs.
+This sounds similar to the nutrient balance required for humans, but the content, quality, and type of each nutrient, vitamin, and mineral, are different for dogs.
 Understanding your dog’s protein needs is complex and is an entire specialty in vet school.

 The best guidelines to follow are those of the American Association of Food Control Officials (AAFCO).
 High quality dog food that follows generally good, well-researched nutrient balance guidelines will be labeled as “AAFCO Approved Nutritionally Complete and Balanced”, or it will just say “Complete and Balanced”.